-The primary responsibility for financing a college education belongs to students and their families (see the "1999-2000 Typical Student Budgets" table, page 58).
+The primary responsibility for financing a college education belongs to students and their families (see the "2000- 2001 Typical Student Budgets" table, page 49).
 The Student Financial Assistance Office helps students, within the limits of available funds, meet college costs.
 Students must complete all applications in an accurate and timely manner and notify Student Financial Assistance of any changes in circumstances that may affect eligibility (e.g., loss of parent's income or change in residency classification).
 Financial assistance is available as scholarships, grants, loans, and employment.
 This aid has been made available collectively by the university, alumni, private foundations, civic groups, individuals, and state and federal governments.

-To be considered for financial aid, all students must complete an application separate from the admission application.
-The Free Application for Federal Student Aid (FAFSA) should be completed in January or early February preceding the academic year the student anticipates attending ASU.
+To be considered for financial aid, all students must complete the Free Application for Federal Student Aid (FAFSA).
+This application should be completed in January or early February preceding the academic year the student anticipates attending ASU.
 The priority date for applying is February 15.
-Applications completed by this date are considered for all grant funds.
 Applications completed after this date are processed; however, they are considered late applications.
 Late applications are less likely to receive federal work-study, grants, and scholarships due to funding limitations.

 An Application Acknowledgement is sent to all applicants.
-This letter may indicate any additional items or documents needed to complete applications.
-These items may include copies of federal tax returns, proof of valid visa, and proof of registration with the Selective Service.
-Students receive a separate Financial Aid Notification.
+This letter may indicate any additional information needed to complete applications, such as copies of federal tax returns, proof of valid visa, and proof of registration with the Selective Service.
+Students will receive a Financial Aid Notification letter once their file is complete.
 This letter informs them of the types and amounts of aid they are eligible to receive.
-Applicants should read carefully all correspondence received from Student Financial Assistance.
+Applicants should read carefully all correspondence received.

-Students receiving aid from Student Financial Assistance are required to meet minimum standards of satisfactory academic progress.
-In addition to maintaining the minimum GPA defined for good academic standing, undergraduate students awarded on a full-time basis must complete a minimum of 24 semester hours within the academic year.
+Students receiving aid are required to meet minimum standards of satisfactory academic progress.
+In addition to maintaining the minimum GPA defined for good academic standing, undergraduate students must complete the hours for which they are funded during the academic year.
 Failure to meet these standards results in the suspension of aid funds for subsequent semesters until the deficiency is satisfied.

-Students can access personal information regarding financial aid through the Financial Aid Services Through Technology (FASTT) phone system at 480/968-4400 or on the FASTT Web site at www.asu.edu/fa.
+Students can access personal information regarding financial aid through the Financial Aid Services Through Technology (FASTT) phone system at 480/968-4400 or on the FASTT Web site at www.asu.edu/fastt.
 Students can access the following information:

-- documents still needed to complete a financial aid file;
+- 1. documents still needed to complete a financial aid file;

 - 2. award information; and

 - 3. financial aid forms for printing.